-This is something I wrote for a local Christian newspaper, “The Good News Today”.
+This is something I wrote for a local Christian newspaper last year, “The Good News Today”.
 I have the link in the side bar.
 It’s a great paper.
 Support them if you can.

 In 1808 Thomas Jefferson spoke of the danger of affixing federal approval to a national day of prayer.
 But as I always say, you must put things in context and read a great deal more of Jefferson’s writings to understand he feared only the federal government eventually dictating where, when and how we would pray.
 This was Jefferson’s way with all things as they related to the federal government and the power granted it by the Constitution.
 President Lincoln sought divine guidance and healing in a time when we fought against ourselves in the bloodiest of all of our wars.
 He knew that in times of great peril we must look to a power greater than that of mortal man.
 President Roosevelt said on “D-Day”, Almighty God: Our sons, pride of our nation, this day have set upon a mighty endeavor, a struggle to preserve our Republic, our religion, and our civilization, and to set free a suffering humanity.
 President Reagan I believe said it best though, “On our National Day of Prayer, we join together as people of many faiths to petition God to show us His mercy and His love, to heal our weariness and uphold our hope, that we might live ever mindful of His justice and thankful for His blessing.”